 Two types of the herpes simplex virus (HSV) cause genital herpes:

-The blisters may become ulcerated (open sores) and ooze fluid.
+Blisters that may become ulcerated (open sores) and ooze fluid.

 No, there is currently no cure for genital herpes.
 However, antiviral medications can manage symptoms and reduce the likelihood of transmission.